kodecocodes/i9t/swift-2/swift-2.markdown

   "last_name": "Wenderlich"])
 ```

 Excellent!
-You now have the basics down for using Swift 2.0 errors!
+You now know the basics of using Swift 2.0 errors.

 ## The Project